Community Tools for Analysis of NASA Earth Observation System Data in the Cloud

 Our first task is to deploy a scalable cloud-based JupyterHub on AWS for community use.
 JupyterHub is a multi-user, multi-language interactive computing environment that facilitates open-ended, exploratory analysis and data visualization.
 Content ("notebooks") developed on JupyterHub are both functional and fluid in the manner of an "executable paper" combining data, processing, and interpretation, a necessary departure from traditional publication as a sequence of static artifacts.

 Our second task is to integrate existing NASA data discovery tools with cloud-based data access protocols.
-Existing data discovery tools, such as the Common Metadata Repository (CMR) and Global Imagery Browser Services (GIBS), provide convenient access to dataset metadata but navigating the access, retrieval, and processing steps for these datasets are left to individual users.
+Existing data discovery tools, such as the Common Metadata Repository (CMR) and Global Imagery Browser Services (GIBS), provide convenient access to dataset metadata but navigating the access, retrieval, and processing steps for these datasets is left to individual users.
 We are developing an advanced Python application program interface (API) that leverages high-level tools like Xarray and Dask allowing scientists to accelerate their analysis.
 Integration of this API with the Pangeo ecosystem provides our API with cutting edge scientific tools for pre-processing, regridding, machine learning, and visualization.

 Our third task is to leverage our advanced API for data discovery and processing to provide an advanced, cloud-optimized framework for remote data retrieval.
 Our approach to a data retrieval system goes beyond simple slice and download operations (e.g., Open-source Project for a Network Data Access Protocol (OPeNDAP)) and leverages our advanced API for data discovery, access, and processing to also provide server-side perfunctory processing.